Skip to content

 Three things, in order of impact: full-eave ice-and-water-shield underlayment running 24 inches inside the heated wall line; attic insulation at R-49 or higher per the 2024 IECC; and attic ventilation balanced between soffit intake and ridge exhaust.
 Most ice-dam problems trace to attic heat loss melting snow at the field of the roof and re-freezing at the colder eaves.

-What roof material is best for Philadelphia?
+Which roof material works for Philadelphia?

 For most suburban homeowners: an architectural asphalt shingle with a 110+ mph wind rating, full-eave ice-and-water shield underlayment, and balanced attic ventilation.
 For city rowhouses with flat main roofs, modern TPO outperforms legacy modified bitumen on lifecycle.
 Standing-seam metal is gaining share on contemporary suburban architecture and on row-conversion contemporary roof decks.